-Transmittal of Proposed Final Decision
+Transmittal of Proposed Final Decision Dated August 15, 2012

-In accordance with Section 4-179 of the Connecticut General Statutes, the Freedom of Information Commission hereby transmits to you the proposed finding and decision prepared by the hearing officer in the above-captioned matter.
+In accordance with Section 4-179 of the Connecticut General Statutes, the Freedom of Information Commission hereby transmits to you the proposed finding and decision dated August 25, 2012, prepared by the hearing officer in the above-captioned matter.

-This will notify you that the Commission will consider this matter for disposition at its meeting which will be held in the Freedom of Information Commission Hearing Room, 18-20 Trinity Street, 1st floor, Hartford, Connecticut, at 2 p.m. on Wednesday, May 23, 2012.
+This will notify you that the Commission will consider this matter for disposition at its meeting which will be held in the Freedom of Information Commission Hearing Room, 18-20 Trinity Street, Ist floor, Hartford, Connecticut, at 2 p.m. on Wednesday, September 12, 2012.
 At that time and place you will be allowed to offer oral argument concerning this proposed finding and order.
 Oral argument shall be limited to ten (10) minutes.
 For good cause shown, however, the Commission may increase the period of time for argument.
-A request for additional time must be made in writing and should be filed with the Commission ON OR BEFORE May 11, 2012.
+A request for additional time must be made in writing and should be filed with the Commission on or before August 31, 2012.
 Such request MUST BE (1) copied to all parties, or if the parties are represented, to such representatives, and (2) include a notation indicating such notice to all parties or their representatives.

-Although a brief or memorandum of law is not required, if you decide to submit such a document, the Commission requests that an original and fourteen (14) copies be filed ON OR BEFORE May 11, 2012.
+Although a brief or memorandum of law is not required, if you decide to submit such a document, the Commission requests that an original and fourteen (14) copies be filed on or before August 31, 2012.
 PLEASE NOTE: Any correspondence, brief or memorandum directed to the Commissioners by any party or representative of any party MUST BE (1) copied to all parties, or if the parties are represented, to such representatives, (2) include a notation indicating such notice to all parties or their representatives and (3) be limited to argument.
 NO NEW EVIDENCE MAY BE SUBMITTED.

-If you have already filed a brief or memorandum with the hearing officer and wish to have that document distributed to each member of the Commission, it is requested that fourteen (14) copies be filed ON OR BEFORE May 11, 2012, and that notice be given to all parties or if the parties are represented, to their representatives, that such previously filed document is being submitted to the Commissioners for review.
+If you have already filed a brief or memorandum with the hearing officer and wish to have that document distributed to each member of the Commission, it is requested that fourteen (14) copies be filed on or before August 31, 2012 and that notice be given to all parties or if the parties are represented, to their representatives, that such previously filed document is being submitted to the Commissioners for review.